terrestris/orka-styler/README.md

-# OrKa Styler
+# ORKa.MV Styler

 ## Description

-The OrKa Styler provides a tool to convert the mapfile style files specified in a configuration file into the QGIS style format.
+The ORKa.MV Styler provides a tool to convert mapfile styles into the QGIS style format.

 The [GeoStyler](https://geostyler.org/) is used for this process.